JSC-TBC-Bank/swift-style-guide/README.md

 ### Type Aliases

-Using type aliases with type inference can simplify code, but they should be clear and not overly complex.
+Use type aliases with type inference to simplify code, but ensure they are clear and not overly complex.

 **Recommended ✅**